TommyWabg/Switch2Connect/README.md

 1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/switch2-controllers-windows10-gyro/releases)** page.
 2. Launch the app.
 If the driver is not installed, a dialog will ask to install the WinUHid driver.
 Click **Yes** and approve the administrator UAC prompt.
-3. Once the installation completes, the setup window will close automatically and the main application will launch.
+3. Once the installation completes, the setup window will close automatically, and the main application will launch.
 4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
 5. Use the settings panel at the bottom of the app to configure your preferred controller layout (Xbox / PS4 / PS5), gyro sensitivity, and custom button mappings.